RobotCasserole1736/OffseasonTraining/Chapter_1/lesson2.1.md

 ### Variables & Types

-A _variable_ is a named "storage container" that holds some piece of information.
-Often, this information is a numeric quantity.
+A _variable_ is a named "storage container" for information

-Though not identical to the variables you know from Algebra, you can often think of them the same way.

-Variables have a _type_, which defines the sorts of values they might hold.
+Variables have a _type_, which defines the types of information they hold

-Simple types include `boolean`, `int` and `double`.

 A `boolean` stores a value which can only be _True_ or _False_.
-It's good for things like switches or logical conditions - things which can _only_ ever be "this" or "that".

 An `int` or "integer" type stores whole-number values.
-It's good for when you want to count "how many".

 A `double` or "double-precision floating point" type stores a real number, like `-2.5` or `3.14159`.
-It's good for expressing measurements, like the speed of a wheel (in RPM).

-Always choose the "simplest" type to describe your variable.
-Not only will this make the code run faster, but it will help communicate the _meaning_ behind your variable.

 ### Declaring Variables

 Variables need to be _declared_ before they can be used.
-This _declaration_ process is used by the computer to know to set some _memory_ aside for us to save numeric values for future use or manipulation.

 Variables get declared using the following _syntax_:

 `<type> <name> = <initial value>;`

-`<initial value>` is technically optional, but is highly recommended, especially for any robot code.

 For example:

 `double shooterSpeed_RPM = 20;`

-This line of code creates a new variable of type `boolean`, named `shooterSpeed_RPM`, and sets it equal to `20` to start.
-Its value may change in the future as we write new values to it.

 ### The Meaning of `=`

+In software, `=` has a more narrowly-defined meaning than you are used to in normal math.

-In software, a single equals sign (`=`) is referred to as the "assignment" operator.
+A single equals sign (`=`) is the "assignment" operator.
 It tells the computer to take the thing on the _right side_, and put it into the thing on the _left side_.

-The value on the left side is almost always a single variable name.
-The value on the right side is usually a more complex expression of numbers and variables and other things.

-Unlike in "normal" math, reversing the order is _not allowed_.
-The _assignment_ operation has a source and a destination, and these two concepts aren't interchangable.
-The source must always be on the right, and the destination must always be on the left.

-### Math
+### Doing Math

 Variables are combined and manipulated using basic math operations you are probably already familiar with.

 `+`, `-`, `*`, and `\` represent addition, subtraction, multiplication, and division.

-The `=` equals sign means "calculate the value on the right side, and store it into the variable on the left".
-Though this often looks like the usual math expressions (`4 = 3 + 1;`), keep in mind direction is important.
-Calculate right, assign left.
-That's why it's called the _assignment operator_.

-Programming languages have an "order of operations", just in normal math.
 Just like normal math, you can use `(` and `)` parenthesis to group operations together, changing the order of operations.

+In software, always express calculations on the **Right-hand side** of the equation.
+The left-hand side should only have the *variable* where the result is to be stored.

 <details>
 <summary> Note </summary>